 Romans 15:4 says, “For whatever things were written before were written for our learning, that we through the patience and comfort of the Scriptures might have hope.”

 During this portion of your study, you ask how is this relevant to your life.
-Some questions you can journal include:
+Some questions you can answer include:

 * How can you make this passage personal?